slonigiraf/whitepaper/slonigiraf/ENG.md

 As we discussed above there are following roles in the Slonigiraf educational system: a teacher, an expert, a tutor of 0 tutees, a tutor of 1 tutees ...

 Experts don't risk, they just earn.
-The teacher can lose some money if some of his mentees will forget the skill.
+The teacher can lose some money if some of their mentees will forget the skill.
 But as he teaches only 1 student per a skill and also works as an expert he is always makes more money than he loses.

-Any tutor spend money to learn a skill, earns money teaching others, and spend money if any his tutees forgets the skill.
+Any tutor spend money to learn a skill, earns money teaching others, and spend money if any their tutees forgets the skill.
 Thus a tutor profit can be written in formula:

 $Profit = -D + D * N{_t} - R * N{_f}$